5 Reasons I’m Thrilled for the Return of Happily Ever After

 - “The flower that blooms in adversity is the most rare and beautiful of all.”
 No Disney story would be complete without a villain, and the Adversity segment pays tribute to struggle.
 Ursula looms, Simba & Scar fight, and Maleficent cackles in the background.
 Even as we are reassured at the beginning that everything will be fine, these climactic tensions play out into tons of pyro that leave the castle destroyed and burning.

 - But we know how this turns out, right?
 The castle is rebuilt, better than ever, and projected upon it are our heroes in their moments of Triumph.

 Enchantment also has six distinct sections after the introductory song and before the finale.

 - We begin with a narrative from Angela Bassett about following our dreams, as she tells us that those who do will find what they seek – or even more.

 - Then we step straight into the Journey with Tiana singing that we’re Almost There and Pocahontas looking ahead to what’s Just Around the Riverbend.
 The chorus from Moana assures us that We Know the Way.

 - In the next section, it seems at first to be about Arrival, as the soundtrack and projections launch into Be Our Guest.
 What a lovely welcome … except that it segues into Under the Sea, followed by You’ve Got A Friend in Me, The Silly Song, and A Whole New World.
-It’s difficult for me to find anything that ties these together.
-Perhaps there’s an argument that this is about camaraderie, but that feels a bit forced.
+It’s difficult to find anything that ties these together and this section doesn’t really seem to have a theme.

 - What do we find in the unknown?
 As it turns out … Villains.
 This counterpart to the Adversity section of Happily Ever After is backed by the wonderful Night on Bald Mountain from Fantasia.